MrToast99/Nextube-Remaster/README.md

 **Network → WiFi Configuration** includes an optional **Use static IP** toggle.
 When enabled, set the IP address, subnet mask, gateway, and DNS (a second DNS server is optional).
 DHCP is used whenever this is off (the default) or any required field is left blank on boot.

+> [!IMPORTANT]
 > **Requires reboot to take effect**, same as the Hostname field above.
-If you enter settings that make the device unreachable (wrong gateway/subnet), hold the **LEFT** and **RIGHT** touch pads for 15 seconds to bring up the `Nextube-Setup` recovery network (see [Setup AP](#setup-ap-wifi-provisioning) above) and fix the settings from there — misconfigured static IP doesn't prevent the device from associating to your WiFi, so this recovery path always works.
+If you enter settings that make the device unreachable (wrong gateway/subnet), hold the **LEFT** and **RIGHT** touch pads for 15 seconds to bring up the `Nextube-Setup` recovery network (see [Setup AP](#setup-ap-wifi-provisioning-and-first-connection) above) and fix the settings from there — misconfigured static IP doesn't prevent the device from associating to your WiFi, so this recovery path always works.

 Below the WiFi Configuration card, a collapsible **Network Info** panel shows read-only diagnostics, fetched on demand when expanded:
 - **Connected since** — time since the current WiFi association was established